Far Away Eyes: Live performances

-The Rolling Stones have performed "Far Away Eyes" at every concert of their U.S. Tour 1978.
-It is performed in the concert film Some Girls: Live in Texas '78, featuring fiddle player Doug Kershaw.
-Ever since they only played it only sporadically.
-A live recording from July 1995 was included on the album Totally Stripped (2016), and a performance from the Stones' 2006 A Bigger Bang Tour appears in the 2008 concert film Shine a Light and on the accompanying live album.
-On 20 May 2013 the song was performed in Los Angeles as part of the Stones' "50 & Counting Tour."
+The Rolling Stones performed "Far Away Eyes" at every concert of their U.S. Tour 1978.
+It is performed in the concert film, Some Girls: Live in Texas '78, featuring fiddle player Doug "the Ragin' Cajun" Kershaw.
+Since that time, the song has been performed sporadically.
+A live recording from July 1995 was included on the album Totally Stripped (2016), and a performance from the Stones' 2006 A Bigger Bang Tour appeared in the 2008 concert film, Shine a Light, and on the accompanying live album.
+On 20 May 2013, the song was performed in Los Angeles as part of the Stones' "50 & Counting Tour."
 During their Zip Code Tour the Stones performed "Far Away Eyes" at LP Field in Nashville, Tennessee on 17 June 2015.
 The Rolling Stones performed the song for the first time live since 2015—as the "vote song" chosen by the audience—at Raymond James Stadium in Tampa, Florida as part of their No Filter Tour.

 The song has been covered by The Handsome Family on their 2002 album Smothered and Covered.